Year of entry 2024

 You’ll benefit from world-class facilities to support your learning, including:

-- a visualisation lab including a Powerwall, benchtop display with tracking system, WorldViz PPT optical tracking system and Intersense InertiaCube orientation tracker
+- A state-of-the art computing cluster, equipped with Azure services and a visualisation lab including a Powerwall, benchtop display with tracking system, WorldViz PPT optical tracking system and Intersense InertiaCube orientation tracker

-Programme leader, Dr Brandon Bennett, research interests include reasoning about spatial relations and physical systems, reasoning with vague concepts, semantics of actions and events and representation using non-classical Logics Automated deduction.
+Programme leader Dr Brandon Bennett's research interests include reasoning about spatial relations and physical systems, reasoning with vague concepts, semantics of actions and events and representation using non-classical Logics Automated deduction.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.